1. What is the NaLA Agent Certification Program?

 Yes.
 An ETC or Master Agent can prepay for Agents for the 6-month or annual payment plans in bulk using the following process.
 This process does not apply to monthly payment plans.

-- Once payment has been provided, the training administrator will generate a coupon code within one business day.
+- Once payment has been provided, the training administrator will generate a coupon code.

 - The Master Agent distributes the coupon codes to the sub-agents to use when registering for an account through the NaLA website.

 Coupon Terms & Conditions:

 - Coupon codes are tied to the number of agents/users that were paid for and are good for a single use per Agent only.
 It is recommended that each ETC or Master Agent keep close track of the coupons they hand out.

 - Once it has reached its capacity, the coupon code will automatically expire.

 - Master Agents are paying for individuals, not a number of seats.
 Each individual agent must have his/her own paid account.
 Generic accounts will not be allowed.

 - Refunds will not be issued on coupon purchases.